littlstar/littlstar.github.io/content-guide.md

 **Download**
 Width: 4096 pixels (4K)
+Height: Fit to maintain aspect ratio
 Codec: h.264
 Format: mp4
 FPS: 60
 Bitrate: 30Mbps
 Profile: 5.1

 These versions have been designed to work across the maximum number of devices and clients.
 The **web** and **webm** versions will obviously be displayed to visitors on the web.
-The **mobile** version is displayed on Android and iOS devices.
-The **VR** version is returned in API responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
+The **mobile** version is displayed on [Android](https://play.google.com/store/apps/details?id=com.littlstar.android) and [iOS](https://itunes.apple.com/app/id964433932) devices.
+The **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
 If downloads are enabled during video creation, or while editing an existing video, the **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/) or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html) style HMD.

 ##### Posters